Product notes, new features, and known issues for Red Hat Satellite.

 - OSTree and Puppet Content Type

-The following management operations of OSTree and Puppet content types was deprecated in Satellite 6.9 and have been removed in this version of Satellite:
+The following management operations of OSTree and Puppet content types were deprecated in Satellite 6.9 and have been removed in this version of Satellite:

 - Creating OSTree and Puppet repositories.